What is accessibility?

 How does accessibility impact the City of Sydney?

-WCAG has been endorsed for all government websites.
 Under these guidelines, all information on our website must be accessible and usable for people of all abilities, including older people as well as people with visual, hearing, cognitive or motor impairments.

 What is WCAG 2.0

-WCAG 2.0 identifies techniques to create and manage web content in ways that are more accessible to people with disabilities for example, through assistive technologies like screen readers.
+WCAG 2.0 identifies techniques to create and manage web content in ways that are more accessible to people with disability for example, through assistive technologies like screen readers.
 Websites that are more accessible are also generally more user-friendly to everyone.

 We are committed to making our site as user-friendly as possible.
 Extensive testing has been conducted on this site with key community groups and stakeholders.
 This feedback has been integrated into the design, navigation and content of our site.
 We will continue to develop, evaluate and improve the usability of our site to ensure our users’ needs are being met.